 More information about their Parks and how to reserve camp sites can be found here https://www.portlandgeneral.com/corporate-responsibility/environmental-stewardship/water-quality-habitat-protection/parks-campgrounds

-To find out more about how the CRWP is working to protect its source water and works with stakeholders please see the CRWP FY 2015-16 Annual Report and the CRWP Drinking Water Protection Plan which outline long term source water protection strategies.
+To find out more about how the CRWP is working to protect its source water and works with stakeholders please see the CRWP Annual Report for 2016-17 and the CRWP Drinking Water Protection Plan which outline long term source water protection strategies.
 Contact us if you would like to be added to the Watershed Tour invitation list.